Our Work

 Kenya

-Médecins Sans Frontières (MSF) responds to multiple emergencies and public health challenges in Kenya, including disease outbreaks and urban violence
+In 2024, Médecins Sans Frontières (MSF) responded to multiple emergencies and public health challenges in Kenya.

 Somalia